primus/primus/README.md

 #### Primus.remove(name)

-This method allows you to remove middleware's that are configured.
+This method allows you to remove configured middleware.
 This works for the middleware layers that you added but also the middleware layers that we add by default.
 If you want to use a different way to serve the `primus.js` file you can simply: